josiahhudson/csv-transformer/README.md

    reference columns by index.

 ## Running the thing
 All commands should be run from the root directory of the project.
-When you first download/clone the project, you will have to run composer install to pull in the dependancies (just the unit testing framework) and build the classmap/autoloader.
+When you first download/clone the project, you will have to run composer install to pull in the dependencies (just the unit testing framework) and build the classmap/autoloader.

 ### Run composer install
 ```shell